raguay/ModalFileManager/README.md

 - [ffmpeg](https://ffmpeg.org/) for getting and using video information in the Extra Panel.
 - [fd](https://github.com/sharkdp/fd) for quick file finding.
 It's a `find` replacement written in Rust.
 - For using the macOS trashcan, you have to have (`trash`)[https://github.com/andreafrancia/trash-cli] command line program installed using `brew install trash-cli`.
+You have to have [HomeBrew](homebrew.sh) installed on your system to use the `brew` command line program.
 If the program isn't installed before installing mfm, then you will need to adjust the environment variable for PATH in the preferences to make sure it is in the path.

 All of the programs should be downloaded and in your shell's path.
-Modal File Manager doesn't assume location for anything except or it's own configuration files.
+Modal File Manager doesn't assume location for anything except for it's own configuration files.
 But, if Modal File Manager can't find the program, you can adjust the path used in the preferences general tab (Command Prompt command is `Show Preferences`).

 ## Configuration Files